azuredevcollege/aidevcollege/day1/MLOps/MLOps.md

 ![Azure Repos](./images/repos.svg)

-### Import the Azure Developer College GitHub repository to your Azure Repo
+### Import the AI Developer College GitHub repository to your Azure Repo

 Open your browser and navigate to the [AI Developer College Training Days on GitHub](https://github.com/aidevcollege/aidevcollege.git).
 Click the green "Code" button and copy the https url.
 Make sure to **use GIT** in the Azure Repos as **Repository Type**, it should be the current default.